gernat/btools/.github/README.md

 # Getting started

-If you just want to use our software, please download our [most recent release](https://github.com/gernat/btools/releases/) and then follow the instructions in the [wiki](https://github.com/gernat/btools/wiki).
+If you just want to use our software, please download our [most recent release](https://github.com/gernat/btools/releases/) and then follow the [setup instructions](https://github.com/gernat/btools/wiki/Setup) in the [wiki](https://github.com/gernat/btools/wiki).

-If you want to experiment with the code, please choose a branch and download or clone the repository.
-Next, import the `scr` folder in your favorite IDE, add the JAR packages in the `lib` folder to the Java classpath, and you are ready to go.
+If you want to experiment with the source code, please choose a branch and download or clone the repository.
+Next, import the `scr` folder in your favorite IDE, add the JAR packages in the `lib` folder to the Java classpath, and you are ready to go!

 # Documentation

-Brief documentation and a tutorial are available in the [wiki](https://github.com/gernat/btools/wiki).
+Brief documentation and hands-on tutorials are available in the [wiki](https://github.com/gernat/btools/wiki).

 # Bug reports

-If you find a bug, please submit it as an [Issue](https://github.com/gernat/btools/issues).
+If you find a bug, please submit it as an [issue](https://github.com/gernat/btools/issues).

 # Contributing